lqycrystal/qingyuli.github.io/_pages/about.md

 This is Qingyu Li's personal homepage.

 ## A short introduction
 I am an assistant professor at the School of Science and Engineering of the Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
 I received my Ph.D. from the Technical University of Munich.
-My dissertation topic is “Deep Learning for Building Footprint Generation from Optical Imagery.”
 I received my Bachelor's degree in Remote Sensing Science and Technology from Wuhan University, China; I obtained my double Master's Degree, which is (1) ESPACE, Technical University of Munich, Germany, and (2) Photogrammetry and Remote Sensing, Wuhan University, China.

 ## News
 Our lab at CUHK-Shenzhen is dedicated to harnessing the power of AI and big data to tackle some of the most pressing issues facing our world today.
 Our mission is to leverage cutting-edge AI technologies for interdisciplinary research, including areas such as Smart City, Energy Analysis, Climate Change, Disaster Management, etc.

-I am actively seeking self-motivated PhD / MPhil students (MPhil-PhD Programme in Computer and Information Engineering in Fall 25) and research assistants.
+I am actively seeking self-motivated PhD / MPhil students (MPhil-PhD Programme in Computer and Information Engineering in Spring 26/ Fall 2026) and research assistants.
 Moreover, postdocs and visiting students are also welcome to apply.
 Please drop me an email with your CV and transcript through <b>liqingyu@cuhk.edu.cn</b> if interested.

 <b>Research Interests:</b>
 * Artificial Intelligence